Pop Rock (horse)

-Pop Rock (ポップロック, poppu rokku) (March 19, 2001 – June 26, 2025) was a Japanese racehorse and breeding stallion trained by Katsuhiko Sumii.
+Pop Rock (ポップロック, Poppu Rokku) was a Japanese racehorse and breeding stallion trained by Katsuhiko Sumii.
 Pop Rock is best known for having placed second in the 2006 Melbourne Cup, ridden by Damien Oliver.
 By the time the race was run, Pop Rock had effectively become joint favourite.
 It was Oliver's 17th time racing in the Melbourne Cup.

 On his next start, he managed to get the closest to Deep Impact (who won the Japanese Triple Crown in 2005 and the Japan Cup in 2006) in the 2006 Group 1 Arima Kinen and was beaten to second by Admire Moon in the 2007 Japan Cup.

 In 2010 Pop Rock was sold to new owners and was trained in Ireland by Takashi Kodama.
 He won on his European debut at Galway Racecourse in July 2010.
 His final race was the Irish St. Leger but he trailed the field and was then retired to stud.

+Racing career

+Early careers (2003–2005)

+Pop Rock made his debut on the 2000 metres races at Hanshin Racecourse, where he won the race by half a length over Tamamo Yamato.
+Then he was winless for the next six races where his best finishes was third place in four races.
+He managed to score his second win at the Kakitsubata Sho in 2004, winning over Silk Trigger by a neck after surging from the back at the third corner.
+Then his winless streak continues with three times finishing in third place.
+His best result in the graded race so far is only in eighth place at the St. Lite Kinen.